Pradip-p/lazy-py-crawler/QUICKSTART.md

 # Find what's using port 80
 sudo lsof -i :80

-# Stop the service or change ports in docker-compose.yml
+# Stop the service or change ports in docker compose.yml
 ```

 ### SSL Certificate Issues